jaredhanson/oauth2orize-pkce/CONTRIBUTING.md

 The test suite is located in the `test/` directory.
 All new features are expected to have corresponding test cases with complete code coverage.
-Patches that increse test coverage are happily accepted.
+Patches that increase test coverage are happily accepted.

 Ensure that the test suite passes by executing: